craigschlegel/registrations-for-the-events-calendar/readme.txt

 = 2.6 =
 * New: Added "Registrations" Gutenberg block for adding the form to a post, page, or single event.
 * Tweaks: Added tweaks to the instructions for the "Form Location" setting found on the "Form" tab.
+* Tweaks: Link to unregister now sent using an AJAX call instead of a page refresh.
 * Fix: Better compatibility with WordPress Multisite.

 = 2.5 =